Hollyhocks, those gorgeous garden staples can be beautiful, long-lasting cut flowers with this different, kinda crazy prep — and it’s fun!

 Yes you read that right!

-To use hollyhocks in a flower arrangement, you want to sear the end.
-This prevents the thick woody stalk from producing the sap that seals the end so that they can’t take up water and will then wilt very quickly,
+To use hollyhocks in a flower arrangement, you must sear the end of the stalks This prevents the thick woody stalk from producing the sap that prevents then from taking up water so that they wilt very quickly,

 You need an open flame.
-A grill or a camp stove works.
+The easiest way is over a gas grill or a camp stove.
 I used a can of Real Flame — essentially a large Sterno.
+You can use a candle, but it will take much longer.

 Of course, use CAUTION!

-It was windy, so I set mine in a holder in our utility room sink.
+It was very windy, so I set my Real Flame in a holder in our utility room sink (with an open window).

 And that is it!.
 You want the end charred, not burnt to ashes.